-The soup turned out better than I imagined, and using the pumpkins as bowls is fun and easy, if a bit labor intensive.
+The soup turned out better than I imagined, and using the pumpkins as bowls is fun and easy.
 This soup is really simple, so make sure you use high-quality ingredients so that all the flavors come through.
-We found wonderful little locally grown organic sugar pie pumpkins on sale at our local market, and we used Yukon Gold potatoes that we dug up ourselves at the Great Peter Pumpkin Patch a couple weeks ago.
+We found wonderful little locally grown organic sugar pie pumpkins on sale at our local market, and we used organic Yukon Gold potatoes, although you can use pretty much any kind you like.

 You don't have to use the pumpkins to serve—the soup tastes fine eaten out of a regular bowl, but they look festive and would be great for a pre-trick-or-treak Halloween supper or as a starter for Thanksgiving or an autumn dinner party.
 You could save the sugar pie pumpkins for the soup itself, and hollow out some inexpensive mini pumpkins, which you can usually get for a $1 apiece.
 Try to use organic pumpkins for your serving bowls, so you know they don't have any pesticides on them.

 This recipe feeds four as a light main dish or six to eight for a starter.
 For a little texture and added flavor, we topped our soup with toasted pumpkin seeds and pumpkin cornbread croutons from Trader Joe's, which always seems to have pumpkin everything for sale in the fall.

 - 2 small sugar pie pumpkins, about 2 lbs each (plus more small pumpkins for serving)

 - 2 leeks, white part only, cut into rings